-Beijing, the capital city of China, is a big city known for never-ending parties, famous historical and traditional landmarks, and luxury shopping malls.
+Beijing, China's capital city, is a big city known for never-ending parties, famous historical and traditional Asian landmarks, and luxury shopping malls.

-This three day itinerary for Beijing will help you to see the city from a different side and learn about its rich history.
+This 3 day itinerary for Beijing will help you see the city from a different angle and teach you about its rich history.
 You will only need to research the best areas to stay in Beijing and how to get around by public transport.

-To see everything in and around Beijing, you will need about 4-5 days or even more.
-If you only have 3 days in the city, this 3 day Beijing itinerary will take you through the most important places that you can't miss out.
-I also suggest reading Beijing travel tips before you go, so you know what to expect.
+To see everything in and around Beijing, you will need at least three days.
+This 3 day Beijing itinerary will take you through the most important sites you can't miss.
+I also suggest reading up on Beijing travel tips before your visit, so you know what to expect.

 Using the map of Beijing, you can explore all the days and stops.

 You are going to start the first day of this 3 days in Beijing itinerary quite early, so be prepared to be ready just after sunrise.
 Don't forget to grab a quick breakfast from a convenience store.